 TREATMENT & ASSESSMENT

->

-> Each resident is assigned a nondenominational chaplain to coach them through the spiritual elements of recovery and the concept of a higher power.
-The recommended length of stay, per Valley Hope’s website, is 30 days.
-However, clients may stay in the program as few as 17 days.
+Each resident is assigned a nondenominational chaplain to coach them through the spiritual elements of recovery and the concept of a higher power.
+They also attend local 12-step meetings.
+The recommended length of treatment is 30 days; however, clients typically stay from 17 to 30 days.

->

-> ACCOMMODATIONS & AMENITIES
+ACCOMMODATIONS & AMENITIES

 The lodge at Valley Hope – Parker includes 40 dormitory beds for residential rehab, as well as 10 beds for medical detox.
 The facility offers 24/7 nursing in what the organization describes as “a comfortable country setting,” which includes home-style meals prepared by the kitchen and dietary staff.